 Interestingly, we see an opposite trend from ADI which experienced a significant net revenue increase of $283 million or 31.4% to $1.183 billion as compared to net revenues of $900 million in the same quarter last year.
 As mentioned earlier, this is largely due to the $251 million of revenue as a result of its acquisition of Snap One…as well as an additional $41 million from added sales of other products.

-Head of ADI Rob Barnes told financial analysts that these increases came largely from growth in the commercial segment, and added support from large customers, such as Lowes.
-Barnes said that this was the strongest daily sales average in ADI’s history.
+Head of ADI Rob Aarnes told financial analysts that these increases came largely from growth in the commercial segment, and added support from large customers, such as Lowes.
+Aarnes said that this was the strongest daily sales average in ADI’s history.
 He also noted that the company’s largest category – video surveillance – “returned to growth.”
 However, the segment leader noted that its sales growth was “partially offset by residential audio visual headwinds” in the quarter.

 I was interested to discover that while ADI’s overall revenue increased by 31%, its income from operations decreased by 31%, coming in at $36 million versus $52 million in the quarter last year.
 All that extra revenue did not lead to greater income from operations because of an “unfavorable sales mix of $7 million, incremental operating loss of $8 million from the acquisition of Snap One, higher restructuring costs of $5 million, higher operational costs of $2 million, and integration costs of $2 million…”